A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Multiresolution analysis and grid adaptation

-Motivated by the multitude of excited scales in the flow, in particular in the turbulent regime, and close to the boundary, which may even change in time, we introduce dynamically adaptive grids.
+Motivated by the multitude of scales which are excited in the flow, especially in the turbulent regime, and close to the boundary, whose location may even change in time, we introduce dynamically adaptive grids.
 The grid is supposed to track automatically the motion in both scale and position and allows furthermore its prediction for the next time step.
 To this end we use multiresolution analysis and decompose the solution into biorthogonal wavelets.
 First we recall the point-value multiresolution analysis and we give the link with biorthogonal wavelets.
 Some drawbacks of point-value multiresolution analysis are pointed out and we show how they can be overcome using lifted wavelets.
 Some details on the parallel implementation are given later in section~\ref{sec:Parallel-implementation}.

 For ease of presentation we limit the description to the one-dimensional scalar-valued case, denoted by $u$.
 The extension to higher dimension and vector-valued data is outlined at the end of the section.